The Center for Investigative Journalism (CIJ) Nepal triggered its news report that sent some shock waves across the country.

 Whereas, the central bank statistics show NPR 82.65 billion in place of NPR 66.99 billion, raising doubts over the unauthorized FDI worth NPR 15.75 billion.

-The report also shows that Nepal received NPR 160 million from Cayman Islands and NPR 30 million from Brunei.
+The report also shows that Nepal received NPR 160 million from the Cayman Islands and NPR 30 million from Brunei.

 It’s surprising that the Government of Nepal has FDI approvals to 17 ‘tax haven’ countries!